 A delicious twist on a classic guacamole recipe, Blackened Jalapeno and Avocado Veggie Dip is a tangy avocado based dip providing everything you could ever want in a vegetable dip.
 Best of all, this avocado veggie dip is extremely healthy!
 Creamy from the avocados, salty from the olives, spicy from the jalapenos with a citrus sparkle from the added lime.
+Doesn’t hesitate to include this tasty vegetable dip on your holiday menus – it works well on any menu any time of the year.
+Best of all your family and guests will love the taste and most likely will ask for your recipe!

-The Scoop about Avocados & Green Olives
+The Scoop about Superfoods Avocado, Green Olives and Cilantro

 The amazing superfood avocado is great to add to your daily diet.
-Most call call it a vegetable, thanks to its green hue and savory taste, but the avocado is technically a fruit, and even more specifically, a single-seeded berry.
-There are few, if any other, other superfoods that are as chocked-full of essential nutrients as are avocados.
+Most call it a vegetable, thanks to its green hue and savory taste, but the avocado is technically a fruit, and even more specifically, a single-seeded berry.
+There are few, if any other, other superfoods that are as chock-full of essential nutrients as are avocados.
 One medium-size avocado has about 215 total calories.
 Yes, that’s a boat-load of calories.
 However, because of the healthy fat, fiber and phytochemical content, this superfood should help you lose weight, not gain weight.

 Blackened Jalapeno and Avocado Veggie Dip Recipe